chipset1/godot-scene-change-crash/README.md

 To recreate the crash goto the door and press j.
 Close and reload the game and goto the door and press j and the game should crash.
 If it doesn't crash rerun the game and do it again it.
-Some times it take a few times and on the latest build it takes many restarts for it to crash.
+Some times it take a few restarts and on the latest build it takes many restarts for it to crash.

 Windows 11 but system info sayes 10 for some reason.